 No. It’s our intention to leave space in each house church, with a view to members inviting neighbours and friends into the group over time.

 What happens when a house church grows beyond maximum capacity?

 No sudden decisions will be made.
 As a house church approaches its size limit, the HCPs will discuss with LCA leadership next steps—i.e. whether and when the group might form a new house church and who might be the new HCPs.
 This process will be executed with much prayer and careful consideration.

 Where can I learn more about house churches?

-We are leaning heavily on the Simple Church house church model, founded and led by Andy Lambkin in North Vancouver, BC.
+We have formed our house churches on a little community from North Vancouver called Simple Churches that is founded and led by Andy and Jolie Lambkin.
 To learn more about Simple Churches through videos, click the image above or to check out the website, click HERE.

 How will house churches work during COVID restrictions?

 House churches work best in person yet we will continue to explore alternatives as needed (E.g. Zoom, Facetime...Phone calls...Outdoor walks).